AntoineAndre/uta_kb/README.md

 The firmware uses the internal pullup resistor of the microchip, so there isn't any need to add resistor between switches and ground.

+There is no formal obligation to respect this wiring.
+If some pins are changed, don't forget to change them accordingly for the firmware.
+A list of the actual atmega chip output pins can be seen [here](https://cdn.sparkfun.com/datasheets/Dev/Arduino/Boards/ProMicro16MHzv1.pdf).

 ## Firmware

 Once the wiring and the case is done, the only thing left is to program the keys.
 The Arduino Pro Micro can act as a keyboard on its own and there are two options to assign the keys to the switches.
 First one (lazy one) is to use the Arduino environment and second method uses the qmk firmware.